There are two different approaches to take when applying for a “C” variance from your municipal zoning board.

-- Narrowness, shallowness, or irregular shape; or
+- Narrowness, shallowness, or irregular shape and size of your property; or

-- An exceptional topographic condition; or
+- An exceptional topographic condition(s) found on your property; or

-One additional criteria must be shown for a c (1) variance to be granted.
-This criteria is known as the “negative criteria”.
-The negative criteria” involves showing first, that the variance can be granted without causing substantial detriment to the public good and second, that the granting of a variance will not substantially impair the intent and purpose of the municipal zoning plan and ordinance.
-These two requirements must be shown not just for a c (1) variance, but for all “C” and “D” variances.
+There are an additional series of proofs that must be established by an applicant to allow a zoning board to grant a C (1) variance.
+These additional proofs are known as the “negative criteria”.
+Negative criteria involves showing (1) that the variance can be granted without causing a substantial detriment to the public good, and (2) that the granting of the variance will not substantially impair the intent and purpose(s) of the municipal zoning plan and ordinances.

 - The variance is needed for a specific piece of property;